 Tables 8 and 9 below are the established performance measures for both pavement and bridge conditions in the District of Columbia.
 Targets were established by use of historical data, future programmed projects, and future budgets appropriated to maintain pavement in a state of good repair.
-It should be noted that the District of Columbia has a number of bridges and roadways that are not maintained by DDOT, but rather by the National Park Service (NPS).
-Though DDOT has no ability to impact the condition of bridges owned by other entities, those NPS bridges, e.g., the Arlington Memorial Bridge, are factored into the overall bridge condition in the District Columbia.
+It should be noted that the District of Columbia has a number of bridges and roadways that are not maintained by DDOT but rather by other agencies including the National Park Service (NPS) and the Architect of the Capitol.
+Though DDOT has no ability to impact the condition of bridges owned by other entities, bridges such as the NPS-owned Arlington Memorial Bridge, are factored into the overall bridge condition in the District Columbia.